Friday December 3, 2021

 Just like with flower, how long your vape cartridge stays potent depends on how much care you put into storing it.
 The good news is because it’s a concentrate your cartridge can remain at nearly the same level of quality for much longer than flower can.
 With the right preventative measures and quality ingredients, your vape cartridge can last up to a year without much change in potency.

-The first step to preserving your cartridge long term is to unscrew it from the battery when you’re not using it.
+The first step to making sure your vape cartridge doesn’t go bad is to unscrew it from the battery when you’re not using it.
 As long as the metal plate is in contact with the battery, there’s going to be a little bit of power drain and a very small amount of heating that over time will damage the oil and cannabinoids.
 This also helps prevent leakage and breakage, as does storing your cartridge upright when it’s unscrewed.

 Store your cartridge in a cool, dry place and keep it out of the heat.
-At temperatures above 70 degrees Fahrenheit (21 degrees Celsius) the THC molecules begin to degrade into CBN and the oil starts to denature.
+At temperatures above 70 degrees Fahrenheit (21 degrees Celsius) the THC molecules begin to degrade into CBN and the oil starts to denature, which causes your vape cartridge to go bad.

 Getting the Freshest Vape Experience